nadduli/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 8-rot13.c is a function that encodes a string using rot13.
 File 9-function that prints an integer.
 File 10-Magic file.
 File 11-  a function that adds two numbers.
+File 12- a function that prints a buffer.